bmonty98/StockAlot/README.md

 jsoup-1.15.3.jar

-Make sure these are listed as referenced libraries in order to run the code.
-Pertinent for Web Scraping

-*** stocks.json Must be in the same directory as the src folder not inside src ***
+Otherwise ensure the following packages are installed:

+ - java.util.*

+ - java.io.*

+ - javax.swing.*

+ - java.awt.*

-Code to run program is found in App.java
-Run this code in order to use the program
+3. Main() found in App.java in order to use program

+4. Run

 ### If you would rather create your own main() function, import these: